-Petitioner argues the panel's conclusion is "irreconcilable" with this Court's precedent in Morrison v.
+Petitioner argues the panel's conclusion "irreconcilable" with this Court's precedent Morrison v.
 National Australia Bank, Ltd., 561 U.S. 247 (2010), Pet.
-30, but what the court of appeals found was that the relevant conduct in this case is territorial under Morrison.
-The court of appeals used RJR Nabisco's two-step framework for the presumption against extraterritoriality which, in its second step, draws in part from Morrison's "focus" test.
+22, but what the court of appeals found was that the relevant conduct in this case is territorial under Morrison.
+The court of appeals used RJRNabisco's two-step framework for presumption against extraterritoriality which, in its second step, draws in part from Morrison's "focus" test.
 See RJR Nabisco, Inc. v.
 European Cmty., 136 S. 2090, 2100-01 (2016).
 The RJR Nabisco framework mandates that the court first determine whether a statute clearly indicates that it applies to foreign conduct, and if not, the court next determines "whether the case involves a domestic application of the statute."
 RJR Nabisco, 136 S. Ct. at 2101.
 The Court explained that this can be done by looking at the "focus" of the statute, or, put another way, the conduct Congress was concerned with regulating, and where that conduct took place.
 Id. at 2100.
 The panel pointed out in its analysis of this second step that the ATS will apply if the conduct that is "relevant to the statute's focus" occurred domestically, "even if other conduct occurred abroad."
 Pet.
 App.
-35a (quoting RJR) Nabisco, 136 S. Ct. at 2101.
+42a (quoting RJR Nabisco, 136 S. Ct. at 2101.
 None of this analysis conflicts with this Court's cases.

 The court below applied the two-step framework to find that Petitioner's relevant conduct may be territorial.
 Pet.
 App.
-34a-37a.
+41a-44a.
 The panel disagreed with Petitioner's contention that the "focus" of the ATS should be narrowed to the location where the injury occurred, rather than encompassing the conduct of the Petitioner.
 Pet.
 App.
-34a.
+41a.
 Instead, the panel determined that "[t]he focus of the ATS is not limited to principal offenses . . . [and] aiding and abetting comes within the ATS's focus."
-Id. at 35a.
+Id. at 42a.
 Nothing in this analysis conflicts with this Court's cases.

 The panel proceeded to analyze whether there may be a domestic application of the statute here and looked for guidance to cases similar to this matter that were decided by other circuits.
 Pet.
 App.
-35a-37a.
+42a-44a.
 The panel focused its analysis mainly on Second Circuit cases.
 Pet.
 App.
-35a-36a; see generally Licci by Licci v.
+42a-44a; see generally Licci by Licci v.
 Lebanese Canadian Bank, SAL, 834 F.3d 201 (2d Cir.
 2016) (finding the use of a domestic bank account to facilitate payments to a terrorist organization was sufficient to overcome the extraterritoriality bar for aiding and abetting claims under the ATS); Mastafa v.
 Chevron Corp., 770 F.3d 170 (2d Cir.
 2014) (finding the use of a domestic bank account and financial arrangements, coupled with the purchase and delivery of oil, was sufficient domestic activity to satisfy the extraterritoriality requirement).
 These cases hold that acts of aiding and abetting that occur in the United States are international law violations within the Alien Tort Statute's focus, and are thus a domestic application of the statute.

-The court of appeal's acknowledgement that aiding and abetting within the United States might allow a permissible application of the ATS is consistent with this Court's precedent, and that of the circuits.
-The conduct here involves more than mere decisionmaking at headquarters; it involves aid in the form of advance unrestricted payments and personal spending money, and a guaranteed market in the form of exclusive buyer contracts for slavemade goods.
+The court of appeals' acknowledgement that aiding and abetting within the United States might allow a permissible application of the ATS is consistent with this Court's precedent, and that of the circuits.
 Additionally, review is premature before Respondents have had an opportunity to amend their complaint to establish the aiding and abetting conduct for which Petitioner is responsible.